There are 61 names in this directory beginning with the letter A.

 This term refers to the lexical aspect of a verb/predicate, which denotes that there is no endpoint to an action.
 In 1), there is no inference as to when the action of the verb will come to an end.
 1) I thought about his comment.
 The test for an atelic verb lies in the semantic features of the object of the verb.
 In 2), the passing of the clouds in the sky could continue indefinitely, thus the verb ‘watch’ is used in atelic aspect, as opposed to 3), in which the watching direct object ‘documentary’ will come to an end when the movie is over.
 2) Harriet watched the clouds.
 3) Harriet watched the documentary.

-A method of teaching a second language through repetition and reinforcement without using the learner's native language.
+This is a method of teaching a second language through repetition and reinforcement without using the learner's native language.

-A syntactic, non-lexical category for auxiliary and modal verbs.
+'Aux' is a syntactic, non-lexical category for auxiliary and modal verbs.
 In non-Xbar theory, it is the head of S (Sentence).